AEterneArcanum/CarmenArcanum/README.md

 # CarmenArcanum
-A terrible programming language for the Shavian keyboard.
+An interpreted language for programming using the Shavian keyboard.
-It's so bad the only way to hardcode a negative integer is subtaction (currently).

 Supports boolean, integer, and string values; as well as named variables of the same.
 (No functional string processing or Arrays.)
 Supports addition, subtraction, multiplication, division, and modulus operations on integers.